OrthoFinder/RECUR/README.md

 <p style="text-align: center;">Figure 1: The RECUR workflow. </p>

 The required input is either a protein or codon multiple sequence alignment (in FASTA format) and a defined outgroup species or clade.
-The output of RECUR is a list of recurrent amino acid substitutions, that have occurred in the inferred phylogeny (file suffix.recur.tsv).
+The output of RECUR is a list of recurrent amino acid substitutions, that have occurred in the inferred phylogeny (file suffix: `.recur.tsv`).
 Outputs of intermediate steps, i.e. model selection, tree inference, ancestral state reconstruction and site substitution matrices, can be found in the .recur output directory.

 ## Table of Contents